WinslowJosiah/adventofcode/blog/src/content/solutions/2025/06/README.md

 ```

 So in our calculation loop, we can use `reduce` with the correct operators to
-get our answers, and then tally them up.
+get our answers, and then add them to our grand total.

 ```py title="2025\day06\solution.py" ins={1-3, 5-8, 16-17}
 from collections.abc import Callable